 UK law requires that your motor insurance includes third party cover when driving in the European Union.

-Your policy will provide cover for driving in the EU, but it will be necessary for you to obtain a Green Card and an International Driving Permit to show in the event of a documentation check.
+Your policy will provide cover for driving in the EU, but it will be necessary for you to obtain an International Driving Permit, to show in the event of a documentation check.

 More information on how to get an International Driving Permit is available here.

-The Association of British Insurers (ABI) has issued a helpful document which addresses further questions on Green Cards and insurance requirements when driving abroad.
+The Association of British Insurers (ABI) has issued a helpful document which addresses further questions on insurance requirements when driving abroad.
 Visit here for more information.